Inspection and maintenance of specified systems

 You need to engage an independent qualified person to inspect the specified systems in your building.

-A building owner needs to renew a building’s warrant of fitness (BWoF) every 12 months, signing, issuing and publicly displaying it to prove the building’s life safety systems (called specified systems) have been maintained and inspected.
+A building owner needs to renew a building’s warrant of fitness (BWoF) every 12 months, signing, issuing and publicly displaying it.
+This confirms the building’s specified systems have been maintained and inspected.

-A BWoF is confirmation that the building’s specified systems have been inspected and maintained as required in the building’s compliance schedule.
+A BWoF is confirmation that the building’s specified systems have been inspected, maintained and reported on as required in the building’s compliance schedule.

 A compliance schedule will be issued through one of the following scenarios: